pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-windows.md

 - pega/pega - Use this chart to set customization parameters for your deployment.
 You will modify this chart later in the deployment tasks.

 - pega/addons – Use this chart to install any supporting services and tools which your Kubernetes environment will require to support a Pega deployment: the required services, such as a load balancer or metrics server, that your deployment requires depend on your cloud environment.
 For instance you can specify whether you want to use a generic load-balancer or use one that is offered in your Kubernetes environment, such as in AKS or EKS.
-The runbooks provide instructions to deploy these supporting services once per Kubernetes environment, regardless of how many Pega Infinity instances are deployed, when you install the addons chart.
+The runbooks provide instructions to deploy these supporting services once per Kubernetes environment when you install the addons chart, regardless of how many Pega Infinity instances are deployed.

 To customize these files, you must download them from the repository to your local system, edit them with a text editor, and then save them to your local system using the same filename.
-In this set of tasks, you'll focus on the pega/addons.yaml file; in the environment-specific runbook that you are using in the section, **Update the Helm chart values**, you will update the pega.yaml file.
+In this set of tasks, you will focus on the pega/addons.yaml file; in the environment-specific runbook that you are using in the section, **Update the Helm chart values**, you will update the pega.yaml file.

 1. To add the Pega repository to your Helm installation, enter: